sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

     key1: value1
 ```

+> ℹ️ Optionally, you can review the changes using one of [three mechanisms](#reviewing-changes) that can be used to assess the customizations made.
+This is not required, but may be useful the first time you deploy Sourcegraph, for peace of mind.

-Install the chart
+**2** – Install the chart

 ```sh
 helm upgrade --install --values ./override.yaml --version 0.7.0 sourcegraph sourcegraph/sourcegraph
 ```

-Depending how your Ingress Controller work, you may be able to check on status and obtain the public address of your Ingress.
+It may take some time before your ingress is up and ready to proceed.
+Depending how your Ingress Controller works, you may be able to check on status and obtain the public address of your Ingress.

 ```sh
 kubectl describe ingress sourcegraph-frontend
 ```

-You should create a DNS record for the `sourcegraph.company.com` domain that resolves to the Ingress public address.
+**3** – You should create a DNS record for the `sourcegraph.company.com` domain that resolves to the Ingress public address.

 It is recommended to enable TLS and configure certificate properly on your Ingress.
 You may utilize managed certificate solution provided by Cloud providers.